 Apple Cider Vinegar for a Better Gut Health and Better Body

-The health benefits of apple cider vinegar are well documented and not based on pseudoscience.
-Adding this drink to your meals will improve gut health.
+Adding this drink to your diet will improve gut health.
 Better gut health translates to an overall better sphere of health.
-This means your metabolism, brain, hormones and heart will all indirectly benefit as a result.
+This means your metabolism, brain, hormones and heart all indirectly benefit as a result.